tvdboom/ATOM/docs_sources/api/feature_engineering/feature_selector.md

 <li>if >= 1: Number of features to select.</li>
 </ul>
 <p style="margin-top:5px">
-If strategy="SFM" and the threshold parameter is not specified, the threshold is set to <code>-np.inf</code> to select the <code>n_features</code>
+If strategy="sfm" and the threshold parameter is not specified, the threshold is set to <code>-np.inf</code> to select the <code>n_features</code>
 features.
-If strategy="RFECV", it's the minimum number of features to select.
+If strategy="rfecv", it's the minimum number of features to select.
 </p>
 <strong>max_frac_repeated: float or None, optional (default=1.)</strong><br>
 Remove features with the same value in at least this fraction of